 Reines is the author of three poetry collections, The Cow (Alberta Prize, FenceBooks: 2006), Coeur de Lion (Mal-O-Mar: 2007; FenceBooks: 2011), MERCURY (FenceBooks: 2011), and the play TELEPHONE, winner of two Obie awards.
 In 2009 she became the youngest ever Roberta C. Holloway Lecturer in Poetry at University of California Berkeley.

 Other events scheduled throughout the month of April include a variety of interactive events including reading with the poets of Arts & Minds High School, Coconut Grove.
 Fittingly, the month will close as it opened, on Sunday, April 29, with an event featuring readings from nationally acclaimed poets — Ecco Press publisher/editor-in-chief and poet Daniel Halpern, MacArthur Genius Grant recipient and Knight Fellow Campbell McGrath, and University of Wynwood director P. Scott Cunningham.
-For updated information follow Betsy on Facebook and Twitter or check the website at www.thebetsyhotel.com.If you love Soul Of Miami, please consider leaving a testimonial.
+For updated information follow Betsy on Facebook and Twitter or check the website at www.thebetsyhotel.com.Thank you for using Soul Of Miami!